-FL SADD is dedicated to educating students, parents, and others in the community concerning the problems of underage drinking, impaired driving, seatbelt usage, driver training, speeding, and red light running.
-The FL SADD emphasizes traffic safety because traffic crashes are the # 1 cause of death for teenagers in America.
+FL SADD is dedicated to educating students, parents, and others in the community concerning the problems of distracted driving, underage drinking, impaired driving, seatbelt usage, driver training, speeding, and red light running.
+FL SADD emphasizes traffic safety because traffic crashes are the # 1 cause of death for teenagers in America.

-The purpose of FL SADD is to assist and encourage middle and high school students to live safe, healthy, and substance-free lifestyles by creating chapters in their schools that support and promote positive decision-making.
+The purpose of FL SADD is to assist and encourage high school students to live safe, healthy, and substance-free lifestyles by creating chapters in their schools that support and promote positive decision-making.
 SADD promotes a “No-Use” message – no alcohol, tobacco, or illegal substances – through positive peer pressure, support, and activism.
 SADD’s philosophy is: If the problem is mine, the solution also begins with me.